ralacerda/f1next/README.md

 ## Usage

 ```

 Usage: f1next [OPTIONS]

+  Simple script that shows you information about the next F1 Grand Prix

 Options:
+  -h, --help                 Show this message and exit.
   -f, --force-download       Force cache to be refreshed.
   -s, --schedule             Show the schedule for all events in the weekend.
   -c, --countdown            Show countdown to the next event
   -i, --circuit-information  Show circuit name and country
-  --help                     Show this message and exit.

 ```